RaivoRipuli/lastwarVP/README.md

 SleepLow = low limit in milliseconds for the sleep timers\
 SleepHigh = high limit in milliseconds for the sleep timers\
-SleepScrollLow = low limit in milliseconds for srolling timers\
+SleepScrollLow = low limit in milliseconds for scrolling timers\
-SleepScrollHigh = high limit in milliseconds for srolling timers\
+SleepScrollHigh = high limit in milliseconds for scrolling timers\
 Scrolls = How many times it scrolls

 ## Info